v-fox/live_opensuse_hsf/README.md

 Unbound uses multiple DNSSEC-capable DNSCrypt instances for different resolvers)
 * LeechCraft modular system stripped for only IM and socializing
 * LinPhone for P2P HD A/V multiuser {S/Z}RTP-encrypted telephony;
-Tox network clients for Tor/BitTorrent-like P2P A/V telephony (or so they say);
+Tox network client for Tor/BitTorrent-like P2P A/V telephony (or so they say);
-Skype for compatibility with stubborn fools (use with extreme causion !)
+Skype for compatibility with stubborn fools (use with extreme caution !)
 * fresh Mozilla Firefox browser and Thunderbird e-mail client;
 fresh PPAPI Flash abomination with excellent NPAPI shim, all JACK-ready
 * qBitTorrent, aMule, Filezilla & lftp, wget & aria2/fe and httrack for file transfer